okholod/data-science-ml/ds-capstone/report.md

 ## Methodology

-In this study I focus on choosing a right location for a new coffe shop.
+In this study I focus on choosing a right location for a new coffee shop.
 For this task to find and show relationships, a descriptive approach required.
 I explore location and statistics for existing coffee shops, and look at existing substitutes.